Burning-burning/Burning-burning/docs/source/index.rst

 |
 2.2.2 Scatter plot
 >>>>>>>>>>>>>>>>>>>>>
 | The scatter plot displays differentially expressed genes.
-The X-axis is Control, and Y-axis is Treatment.
+The X-axis is Control, and Y-axis is Treatment
-|
  .. image:: /image/scatter_plot.png
-|

 3. Non-functional requirements
 ==============================